-Install piping through the wall as shown in Figure 15.
+Install piping through the wall as shown in Figure 13.
 Adequate length of pipe must protrude beyond the exterior wall for attachment of the termination fitting.
-The recommended distance between the terminal fitting and the exterior wall is 1 in.
-(2.5 cm).
+The recommended distance.
 A 90° elbow is supplied with the water heater for the termination fitting on the air intake.
 If other fittings are required they must be purchased separately.
 The supplied 90° elbow contains a protective screen to block foreign debris or small animals from entering the pipe.
 If a screen is preferred at the exhaust termination, it must have a low resistance to airflow.
 Refer to the type of screen used in the supplied elbow.
 A screen that significantly restricts airflow will reduce the performance of the water heater and could cause nuisance control lockouts.
-Complete the installation of the remainder of the vent and air intake system and attach to the water heater as shown in Figure 16.
-Horizontal sections of the exhaust vent shall slope upward away from the water heater a minimum of 1/8'' per foot (10 mm per meter).
+Complete the installation of the remainder of the vent and air intake system and attach to the water heater as shown in Figure 14.
+Horizontal sections of the exhaust vent shall slope upward away from the water heater a minimum of 1/8" per foot (10 mm per meter).
 This will allow the condensate in the vent to run back to the condensate drain on the water heater.
-Horizontal sections of air intake piping shall slope downward away from the water heater a minimum of 1/8'' per foot.
+Horizontal sections of air intake piping shall slope downward away from the water heater a minimum of 1/8" per foot.